darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/parametric.md

 The parametric mask feature offers fine-grained selective control over how individual pixels are masked.
 It does this by automatically generating an intermediate blend mask from user-defined parameters.
 These parameters are color coordinates rather than the geometrical coordinates used in drawn masks.

-For each data channel of a module (Lab, RGB) and several virtual data channels (e.g. hue, saturation) you  can construct a per-channel opacity function.
+For each data channel of a module (e.g. Lab, RGB) and several virtual data channels (e.g. hue, saturation) you  can construct a per-channel opacity function.
 Depending on each pixel's value for a given data channel this function calculates a blending factor between 0 and 1 (100%) for that pixel.

 Each pixel of an image thus has different blending factors for each of its data channels.
 All blending factors are finally multiplied together (pixel-by-pixel), along with the value of the global opacity slider, to form a complete parametric blend mask for the image.